Paul-Gd/obsidian-budget-form/README.md

 # Obsidian Budget Form

-This is a simple, **opinionated** plugin that helps you keep track of your budget and accounts balance.
-I created this form because I wanted to keep track of all my expenses and my current balance in Obsidian.
+This is a simple, **opinionated** plugin that helps you keep track of your budget and account balances by storing all budget entries in a single JSON file.
+I created this form because I wanted to efficiently manage all my expenses and current balance in Obsidian without slowing down the application.

 ## Example

 You can also check the [example vault](./budget-form-example-vault) (download `budget-form-example-vault.zip` from [the release page](https://github.com/Paul-Gd/obsidian-budget-form/releases)) to try this plugin out.

-Using [dataview plugin](https://blacksmithgu.github.io/obsidian-dataview/), all budget entries can be displayed along with the balance.
+Using the [dataview plugin](https://blacksmithgu.github.io/obsidian-dataview/), all budget entries can be displayed along with the balance.
 Some filters can be added in order to reduce the number of entries displayed.

 ![form](./docs/photos/form.png)